raymondworkshop/dev.zhlearning/notes.md

         + design a combination of rule-based using phrase statistics as well as machine learning

 * Tech stack
-    - jieba Chinese text segmentation
+    - spaCy v3, jieba with user dictionary
     - CKIP Neural Chinese Word Segmentation, POS Tagging, and NER
         + 简繁体转换
     - PERT: Pre-training BERT with Permuted Language Model